 Online learning can also be helpful for unconventional students, such as those who continue their education later in life.
 Some schools provide their students with study materials in the form of paper copies.
 In the face of the COVID 19 health crisis, students and teachers are learning to adapt to online classrooms.
+Online resources for students give students time to teach themselves concepts differently and virtual learning provides a number of benefits as compared to traditional education.
 Countless Internet Service Providers (ISPs) have pledged to keep Americans connected.

 The Benefits of Online Education

 New York University professor Marvin Rudner, writing for Harvard Business Review, says online education gives students a true taste of what college is like.
 He compares it to living in an apartment building with a large backyard where he or she can see neighbors and their cats.
 In fact, Rudner says, many students like virtual classrooms better than traditional brick and mortar schools.
 When college applications are in the back of his mind, he can concentrate more on the course material and enjoy the classroom atmosphere.
 ISL graduate student Nicole Nusser claims that the experience of online education will provide students with the best resources to improve themselves.